Implementation guide

 3.4 Information and records must be protected from unauthorised or unlawful access, alteration, loss, deletion and/or destruction

-An organisation must protect information and records.
+Your organisation must protect its information and records.

-An organisation must implement an information security policy and appropriate security mechanisms.
+You must implement an information security policy and appropriate security mechanisms.
 The policy must cover information and records held physically or digitally, or both.

 Security measures must include:

-access and use permissions in systems
+access and use permissions in all systems holding information and records

-processes to protect information and records no matter where they are located, including in transit and outside the workplace
+processes to protect information and records no matter where they are located — including in transit and outside the workplace

 secure physical storage facilities.